 - Fill Jars: using the ladle and funnel, scoop the strawberry sauce into the jars and fill them leaving 1/4-inch headspace.
 With a small spatula remove the air bubbles by swiping along the inner side of the jar.
 Wipe the rim of the jar with a damp cloth to remove any sauce.
 Center the lid on the jar and screw on the band until fingertip tight (meaning that you screw the lid on but it’s not super tight).

 - Process Jars: bring the water bath to boiling and use tongs to lower the prepared jars into the water.
 Place the lid on top of the water bath and process the jars in the boiling water for 10 minutes (make sure the water covers the jars).
-Remove the jars and set on a towel to cool for 12 to 24 hours.
+Remove the jars and set them on a towel to cool for 12 to 24 hours.

 Check the lids for seal after 24 hours.
 The lid should not move up and down when pressed in the center.